Buildings and structures

 Each local authority has responsibility for dealing with dangerous places and structures in its area.

-Introduction to the different types of planning permission including domestic housing.
-How and where to apply for planning permission.
+Introduction to the different types of planning permission as well as how and where to apply for planning permission.

 Local authority development plans are the blueprints for the planning and development of local areas.